dilwit/spring-cloud-eureka-server/README.md

 # spring-cloud-eureka-server

-- Self secured server with HTTP Basic authentication
+- Self secured server with HTTP Basic authentication - TODO
+-
 - Server itself not a client